 Respiratory diseases are leading causes of illness, disability and mortality around the world.
-Common among them are asthma, chronic obstructive pulmonary disease, influenza and pneumonia.
-While all respiratory diseases result in high use of health services, pneumonia and chronic obstructive pulmonary disease, in particular, are leading underlying causes of death.
-Aboriginal and Torres Strait Islander Australians experience considerably greater mortality and morbidity from respiratory diseases than other Australians.
+Common among them are asthma, chronic obstructive pulmonary disease, influenza and

 Data are presented on hospitalisations with a principal diagnosis of respiratory disease for Aboriginal and Torres Strait Islander Australians compared with non-Indigenous Australians.